ludy520/intel_hex/example/README.md

 ## Intel HEX file converter

-The file "convert_to_intel_hex.dart" contains everything you need to convert binary data to an Intel HEX file.
+The file "convert_to_intel_hex.dart" contains all the code you need to convert binary data to an Intel HEX file.

-Condensed to a few lines:
+The example condensed into a few lines:
 ```dart
 import 'package:intel_hex/intel_hex.dart';